Analysis | How would Democrats’ billionaires tax actually work?

 The potential problems with it: How do you pin down companies’ value?
 “Let’s take a company like Amazon,” said an economist with experiences in Republican administrations, speaking on the condition of anonymity to protect their clients.
 “Amazon is huge.
 And you say they should pay lots of taxes.
 But are they rich?
 Are they profitable?
 And how profitable are they?”
 In addition, companies get lots of tax write-offs such as if they invest in research and development.

-This, plus the billionaires tax, also risk undermining the U.S.’s international reputation as a place where you find your fortune, this economist warned.
+This, plus the billionaires tax, also risks undermining the United States’ international reputation as a place where you find your fortune, this economist warned.

 SALT deductions

-What it is: Unlike the others on this list, this is not a new policy.
-It’s long-standing policy allowing people who pay state-and-local taxes (SALT) to deduct those taxes from their federal income taxes.
+What it is: Unlike the others on this list, this is not new.
+It’s long-standing policy allowing people who pay state and local taxes (SALT) to deduct those from their federal income taxes.
 The deduction largely benefits high-income earners from high-income states in urban areas who are paying a lot in property taxes.
 Translation: It benefits wealthy Democrats in states such as New Jersey, New York and California.

 How it would work: In Republicans’ tax bill in 2017, they put a limit on how much people can deduct state and local taxes from their federal taxes — $10,000.
 Democratic lawmakers from coastal states, particularly New Jersey, want to lift that limit for their constituents.
 But if Democrats lift that cap, they lose revenue — hundreds of billions of dollars, reports the New York Times — that can help pay for programs such as universal prekindergarten.

 The potential problems with this: The SALT deduction is tricky politics for Democrats.
 Letting people deduct more than $10,000 in state and local taxes is essentially a bigger tax break to wealthy Democratic constituencies, right as Democrats are trying to tax the rich more to redistribute wealth.
-One of those politicians pushing to allow people to deduct more state and local taxes is Senate Majority Leader Charles E. Schumer (D-N.Y.), who comes from one of those high tax states.
+One of those politicians pushing to allow people to deduct more state and local taxes is Senate Majority Leader Charles E. Schumer (D-N.Y.), who comes from one of those high-tax states.

 That’s led to Republicans attacking him — and by extension the Democratic Party — for being anti-populist.
 “It looks like Schumer is looking out for his rich donor friends,” Senate Republicans’ campaign arm said in a news release.